romanof-zz/fine/README.md

-FiNePPL (aka this group) was created as a trial for an idea, that FiNePPL can make better financial decisions together.

-## goals

-- Help educate FiNePPL around latest financial tools and mechanisms.
-- Help FiNePPL reach their personal financial goals.
-- Grow FiNePPL.
+FiNePPL is a group of people, who enjoy working together and strive to make a decent living by doing so.
+This form of collaboration was inspired by [Worker Cooperatives](https://en.wikipedia.org/wiki/Worker_cooperative) and inherits its major characteristics.
+There're certain deviations motivated by specifics of IT industry and profit-isnt-primary-goal nature of this group:

+- Joy of creating something together comes before making profits.
+We believe that, if smart people do something fun, results and monetization will come eventually.
+But firstly, we strive to create something great and enjoy doing that as a group.
+- We created this group as an alternative to today's usual forms of employment.
+So it's essential, that we enjoy working together in such manner.
+And we believe it starts from mutual respect and effective communication.
+- As this group is meant as a self-organizing unit.
+We believe that smart people are capable of to exercise high degree of self-control.
+There never would be a person to control someones progress and commitment to the group.
+It's essential to actively participate and contribute autonomously and it would only be regulated by simple rules.
+- As this group doesn't set profit as primary goal - it becomes important to keep it private, so it wouldn't become disruptive to professional life of its members outside of the group.
+This might change, if we get to the point of financial sustainability.

+These guiding principles, along with principles of a typical worker cooperative, inspired a simple set of rules (described below).
+They're meant to regulate this group for now.

-## rules
+## basic rules

   - **equality.** we treat members with respect and as equals.
-    - _when 50%+1 members of the group agree and every group member is aware of the decision, they can add new members to the group_
+    - _when 50%+1 members of the group agree and every group member is aware, they can add new members to the group_
-    - _when 100% members of the group agree, they can change this README_
+    - _when 100% members of the group agree, they can change these rules_
-    - _when 100%-1 members of the group agree on termination decision, they can terminate the one who disagrees_
+    - _when 100%-1 members of the group agree to terminate a member, they can do so_
 - **contribute.** everyone needs to contribute in order to benefit.
-    - _termination after 1 month with no contributions to FiNe_
+    - _termination after 1 month with no code contributions to this repository_
-- **security.** keep artifacts of FiNe private and secure.
+- **security.** keep FiNePPL artifacts secure.
     - _termination, if violation was done consciously_
-- **privacy.** FiNePPL is a private group, shouldn't be discussed outside of FiNe (except with direct family members).
+- **privacy.** FiNePPL is a private group and should not be discussed outside.
+Exceptions:
+    1. direct family.
+    2. pitch to potential participants, to gauge their interest.
+Group can be discussed, without disclosing specific artifacts, members, metrics and results.
     - _immediate termination_

 ## ideas